ElleGoodarzi/MPU-6050-Simulation/README.md

-# MPU-6050-Simulation
+# MPU-6050 Simulation

-A Python simulation project to understand the interaction between the MPU-6050 sensor, a servo motor, and an LED.
-This project aims to build foundational skills in Python programming, use of GitHub, and basic hardware simulation concepts.
+This project aims to simulate how the MPU-6050 sensor interacts with a servo motor and an LED using Python.
+It's designed to help me learn Python programming, get hands-on with GitHub, and understand basic simulation concepts without needing physical parts.